 We commission this work with the Metropolitan Partnerships Development Fund and then share the findings and outcomes with government to inform policies and programs.

-The Chatty Café Scheme aims to reduce social isolation and loneliness by creating opportunities for people to connect across up to 150 participating local hospitality and community centres in Bayside.
-Additionally, guidelines to be developed from the program's evaluation, will enable the Chatty Café scheme to be rolled out across Victoria.
+The Chatty Café Scheme aimed to reduce social isolation and loneliness by creating opportunities for people to connect participating local hospitality and community centres in Bayside.
+Additionally, guidelines be developed from the program's evaluation, will enable the Chatty Café Scheme to be rolled out across Victoria.

 12 recorded webinars are now available as a free resource to the wider business community, accessible via the City of Glen Eira website.
 Seminars available to watch include: